Well-being when working from home

 Technology makes it easier to stay connected 24/7, but the downside is that it can make it difficult to switch off and separate work from home life.

 Try a digital detox to help switch off from work at the end of the day.
-Make sure to switch off email and phone notifications at the end of the working day.
+Make sure you switch off email and phone notifications at the end of the working day.

 Shutting off from technology for a given period of time can: